aneeshvishwanaath/Django-Login-Registration-Form/README.md

 # Django Login Registration with JWT Tokens

-A simple Django application for user registration, login, and JWT-based authentication using Django REST framework and drf-yasg for API documentation.
+A simple Django application for user registration, login, and JWT-based authentication using Django REST framework and Swagger for API documentation.

 ## Features